 The major strength of this systematic review was that the effect of five SGLT-2 inhibitors on NAFLD in patients with type 2 diabetes was evaluated in both RCTs and observational studies.
-Moreover liver fat, liver fibrosis, metabolic and anthropometric parameters in addition to liver enzymes was assessed as outcome variables following SGLT-2 inhibitor therapy.
-Yet this systematic review has few limitations.
-First, most of the studies were done amongst Japanese population.
+Moreover, liver fat, liver fibrosis, metabolic, and anthropometric parameters in addition to liver enzymes were assessed as outcome variables following SGLT-2 inhibitor therapy.
+Yet this systematic review has a few limitations.
+First, most of the studies were done amongst the Japanese population.
 As a result, the study findings may not be applicable to patients from other ethnicities.
 Second, the sample size was considerably small and the duration of follow-up was of limited period in most of the studies.
-Third, the confounding effect of concomitant anti-diabetes drugs like metformin, DPP- 4 inhibitors and Glucagon like peptide-1 analogues on NAFLD cannot be ruled out particularly in observational studies.
-Fourth, two studies (Eriksson et al[14] and Sumida et al[18]) were funded by pharmaceutical companies which is a source of potential conflict of interest.
+Third, the confounding effect of concomitant anti-diabetes drugs like metformin, DPP- 4 inhibitors, and glucagon like peptide-1 analogues on NAFLD cannot be ruled out, particularly in observational studies.
+Fourth, two studies (Eriksson et al[14] and Sumida et al[18]) were funded by pharmaceutical companies, which is a source of potential conflicts of interest.

 Summary and conclusion

-In conclusion based on the available evidence, SGLT-2 inhibitors were found to improve serum level of liver enzymes, liver fibrosis indices and liver fat without significant side effects in type 2 diabetes patients with NAFLD.
-They showed additional beneficial effects on obesity, glycaemic parameters, insulin resistance and dyslipidemia in these subjects.
-However the quality of evidence is low to moderate.
-Prospective studies preferably RCTs comparing different SGLT 2 inhibitors with standard treatments of NAFLD in multiethnic populations with a longer follow-up period are needed in the future.
+In conclusion based on the available evidence, SGLT-2 inhibitors were found to improve serum levels of liver enzymes, liver fibrosis indices, and liver fat without significant side effects in type 2 diabetes patients with NAFLD.
+They showed additional beneficial effects on obesity, glycaemic parameters, insulin resistance, and dyslipidaemia in these subjects.
+However, the quality of evidence was low to moderate.
+Prospective studies, preferably RCTs, comparing different SGLT-2 inhibitors with standard treatments of NAFLD in multi-ethnic populations with a longer follow-up period are needed in the future.

 ARTICLE HIGHLIGHTS